MeetYourAI/SociAIConnect/README.md

 ### Security and Privacy

 We take your data security seriously.
-Community AI employs robust security measures to safeguard your personal and business information.
+SociAI Connect employs robust security measures to safeguard your personal and business information.

 ### Content Creation Assistance

-Get content inspiration and writing assistance from Community AI.
+Get content inspiration and writing assistance from SociAI Connect.
 From generating blog post ideas to suggesting improvements for your posts, our AI is your creative partner.

 ### Competitive Analysis